tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ### When the auction ends:

-The auction will end either when Auction End Time is arrived or when the entire Offering Quantity is sold out.
+The auction will end either when the end time is arrived or when the entire selling coin is sold out.